Get involved in student life

 - Set aside time for your commitment.

-It’s important that you have time for uninterrupted recovery, where you can let go of anything that requires performance. - Say no!
+It’s important that you have time for uninterrupted recovery, where you can let go of anything that requires performance. - Say no when necessary.

 Eat well, make sure you get the sleep you need, stay active, spend time outdoors so you get daylight.